• Skip to primary navigation

 As we discussed previously, chickens are less physically active and so have more tender meat than that of roosters, which generally are quite active.

-The meat of a rooster tends to be tough & leather-like and requires careful cooking to utilize all it has to offer.
+The meat of a rooster is usually tough & leather-like and requires careful cooking to use all it has to offer.

 Usually, this is done through a wholesome stew.